Stochastic Treatment Choice with Empirical Welfare Updating: Empirical illustration

 It is important to emphasise that it is the regularisation term and, in particular, the Kullback-Leibler divergence that limits the value of $\kappa$ at the optimum, and leads to an interior probability of assignment for all individuals.
 This can be seen in \cref{FIG:KAPPA}, which plots the USD equivalent of the objective function (left-hand axis, solid line) and of empirical welfare risk (right-hand axis, dashed line) for a range of $\kappa$, holding fixed $\mu$ at $\mu^{*}$.
-We observe that empirical welfare risk decreases as $\kappa$ increases, remaining low and constant once its value is sufficiently large.
-The intuition here is that large values of $\kappa$ lead to stochastic assignment rules that mimic deterministic ones.
-As $\mu^*$ implies that all individuals would be treated if $\mu^*$ were instead enacted as a deterministic rule, empirical welfare risk is necessarily constant for large values of $\kappa$.
-That empirical welfare risk decreases for small to moderate values of $\kappa$ is specific to the data and chosen $\mu$, and is arguably also attributable to the lack of consideration given to the cost of treatment.
-We expect then that $\mu$ will eventually coincide with the deterministic assignment rule of \citet{Kitagawa2018a} as the value of the concentration parameter approaches infinity, since there does not exist a (linear) deterministic rule that can improve upon this.
+We observe that empirical welfare risk decreases as $\kappa$ increases, remaining low and constant once its value is sufficiently large.\footnote{ That empirical welfare risk decreases for small to moderate values of $\kappa$ is specific to the data and chosen $\mu$, and is arguably also attributable to the lack of consideration given to the cost of treatment.} The intuition here is that large values of $\kappa$ lead to stochastic assignment rules that mimic deterministic ones; we expect $\mu$ to eventually coincide with the deterministic assignment rule of \citet{Kitagawa2018a} as the value of the concentration parameter approaches infinity,since there does not exist a (linear) deterministic rule that can improve upon this.
 Tempering this preference towards large values of $\kappa$ is the Kullback-Leibler divergence of the von Mises-Fisher distribution from the uniform distribution, which is increasing at the logarithmic rate in $\kappa$ and generates the difference between the objective function and empirical welfare risk in \cref{FIG:KAPPA}.
 As $\kappa$ increases, the regularisation term begins to dominate.

-To better understand why $\mu^*$ does not coincide with the deterministic assignment rule of \citet{Kitagawa2018a} given $\kappa^*$, we refer to \cref{FIG:DETERMINISTICRULES}, which plots empirical welfare risk for all vectors on the unit sphere -- i.e., the empirical welfare risk associated with all deterministic assignment rules. \cref{FIG:DETERMINISTICRULES} utilises the spherical coordinate system
+To better understand why $\mu^*$ does not coincide with the deterministic assignment rule of \citet{Kitagawa2018a} holding fixed $\kappa$ at $\kappa^*$, we refer to \cref{FIG:DETERMINISTICRULES}, which plots empirical welfare risk for all vectors on the unit sphere -- i.e., the empirical welfare risk associated for each deterministic assignment rule in $\mathscr{F}$. \cref{FIG:DETERMINISTICRULES} utilises the spherical coordinate system